University of Alberta Library: Bibliothèque Saint-Jean

 Bibliothèque Saint-Jean supports the teaching and research programs of the University of Alberta Campus Saint-Jean in education, arts and social sciences, languages and literature, health sciences, natural sciences and business administration.

 Cameron Science & Technology Library

-Cameron Science & Technology Library collections are focused on the Faculties of Engineering, Science, and ALES (Agricultural, Life and Environmental Sciences).
+Cameron Science & Technology Library collections are focused on the faculties of Engineering, Science, and ALES (Agricultural, Life and Environmental Sciences).
 The library is also home to the William C. Wonders Map Collection and the Canadian Circumpolar Collection.

 Coutts Education and Kinesiology, Sport, and Recreation Library (closed)

-Herbert T. Coutts Library provides services and resources for the Faculties of Education and Kinesiology, Sport, and Recreation.
-In June 2020 the permanent closure of the Coutts library was announced due to budget cuts.
+Herbert T. Coutts Library provides services and resources for the faculties of Education and Kinesiology, Sport, and Recreation.
+In June 2020, the permanent closure of the Coutts library was announced due to budget cuts.

-Rutherford Humanities & Social Sciences Library
+Rutherford Humanities, Social Sciences + Education Libraryy

-The Rutherford Humanities & Social Sciences Library is the second largest research library in Canada and the biggest library at University of Alberta.
+The Rutherford Humanities, Social Sciences + Education Library is the second largest research library in Canada and the biggest library at University of Alberta.

-Scott Health Sciences Library
+Geoffrey and Robyn Sperber Health Sciences Library

-The Health Sciences Library is located within the Walter C. Mackenzie Health Sciences Centre.
-Opened in 1984 it is named after the Dean of Medicine from 1948 to 1959.
+The Geoffrey and Robyn Sperber Health Sciences Library opened on September 29, 2023.
+It is located on the ground level of Edmonton Clinic Health Academy (ECHA) and replaced the John W. Scott Health Sciences Library, which closed on August 11, 2023.
+The library's physical collection consists of health sciences materials, and now also features an ongoing exhibit of the Dentistry Museum Collection, a Media Lab, VR Lab, and 3D printing services.